Fourth, fifth, and sixth derivatives of position: (snap/jounce)

-The dimensions of crackle are LT−5.
-In SI units, this is m/s5, and in CGS units, 100 gal per cubed second.
+The dimensions of crackle are [LT−5].
+The corresponding SI unit is m/s5.

 The sixth derivative of the position vector with respect to time is sometimes referred to as pop.
 It is the rate of change of crackle with respect to time.
 Pop is defined by any of the following equivalent expressions:

 The following equations are used for constant pop: